Tutors42Lyon/debug-workshop/cheatsheet.md

 ## Breakpoints

-Creates a breakpoint, this breakpoint is a point in the code at which execution will stop and allow you to take control of the execution.
+Creates a breakpoint, this breakpoint is a point in the code at which your program will stop and give you [control over execution](#continuing-and-stepping).

-`<where>` can be a function name or a line in the code (`filename:line`)
+`<where>` can be a function name or a line in your code (`filename:line`)

 ```sh
 break <where>